interactions-py/persistence/README.md

 This could be solved by saving all previous needed interaction details to the disk, but that may not be an ideal solution for everyone.
 Luckily, there is another option.

 ## The solution
-The solution, originally concieved and executed by [Toricane](https://github.com/Toricane), was to place information in Discord's custom_ids.
+The solution, originally conceived and executed by [Toricane](https://github.com/Toricane), was to place information in Discord's custom_ids.
 In the vanilla library, this requires some `on_component` or `on_modal` logic.
 [Enhanced](https://github.com/interactions-py/enhanced) simplifies this by adding `startswith` and `regex` args to the `bot.component` and `bot.modal` decorators.
 However, even this is more complicated than necessary.

 ## Further abstraction
 Interactions-Persistence further simplifies placing objects in custom_ids using the `repr` method from objects and evaluating them to return the right type.
 Using this ext is not only incredibly simple, but also reliable and lightweight.
 Taking a similar approach to [Enhanced](https://github.com/interactions-py/enhanced), Persistence uses `on_component` and `on_modal` listeners to identify and properly call persistent decorators.